cmusatyalab/coda-doc/man/codareaddump.8.md

 **codareaddump** uses the *ci* command interface, which allows the use of unique prefixes for commands.
 Unspecified parameters will be prompted for, and default values can be used.
-The **showHeader** command prints out the header of the dump, which is seperate from the header of the volume that was dumped.
+The **showHeader** command prints out the header of the dump, which is separate from the header of the volume that was dumped.
 The **showVolumeDiskData** prints out the header of the volume.